ivogeorg/c-2nd-lang-asst-01/README.md

 The topics that will be explored are some of the most important in C and account for a great deal of its power and popularity.
 They can be considered _"advanced basics"_.

+_**Note:** If you add new source files to the repository as demonstrated in class, don't forget to add them to the project target, next to `main.c`, in `CMakeLists.txt`._

 ---

 Working notes: